By Sean Zucker –

 Unfortunately, those consequences can do a lot of lasting damage to otherwise healthy relationships.

 Michigan State University is at the forefront of this growing issue, conducting a study focusing on the effect social distancing and prolonged isolation together may have on the well-being of intimate relationships.

 The research focuses primarily on the sense of obligation relationships produce and the overall effect it has on the sustainability and wealth of the union.
 The university’s findings suggest that there’s a distinct point at which an obligation becomes a burden, therefore harming their relationships and creating emotional fractures.
 It notes that friendships are different than romantic relationships.
 Friendships generate low-investment obligations, while romantic relationships can become draining substantive obligations, which may be heightened by extended periods of combined seclusion.

 The good news is that Michigan State’s findings weren’t all doom and gloom.
-Led by assistant professor in the Communication Department and Director of the Family Communication and Relationships Lab, Elizabeth Dorrance Hall, the university’s research provided four steps that can be taken to promote domestic tranquility.
+Led by an assistant professor in the Communication Department and Director of the Family Communication and Relationships Lab, Elizabeth Dorrance Hall, the university’s research provided four steps that can be taken to keep relationships healthy.